shopware5/devdocs/source/developers-guide/shopware-5-rest-api/index.md

     'myAPIKey'
 );
 ```

 ### Triggering a call with the API client
 The newly created client now gives us the ability to call all resources.
-The first parameter describes the information that should be queried.
-With this information, full URL does not need to be passed.
-It is enough if the resource starts with the URL.
+The first parameter describes the resource that should be queried.
+As the client already knows the resource's URL, we don't need to provide that information again. and can use only the resource's URI.

-So for example the article with the ID "3" is queried:
+So, for example, the article with the ID `3` can be queried like so:

 ```
 $client->get('articles/3');
 ```

-As soon as data is created or updated, a second parameter should be given with this call.
-This parameter must be an array with the data which should be changed or created.
+When creating or updating data, a second parameter needs to be given to these calls.
+This parameter must be an array containing the data which should be changed or created.

-## Addressing the API
+## Communicating with the API

-### Coding of queries
+### Query encoding

-It is important that when communicating with the Shopware API, all queries are transmitted as UTF8-encoded.
+It is important that, when communicating with the Shopware API, all transmitted queries are UTF8-encoded.
 The date must be in ISO 8601 format.

 More info about ISO can be found here:

 * [ISO_8601](http://en.wikipedia.org/wiki/ISO_8601)

-##### Dateformatting in PHP
+### Date formatting in PHP
 ```
 //Generate valid ISO-8601
 $now = new DateTime();